sanagnos/web-kernel/README.md

 minifyClient: true                 // code in the publicPath is minified
 ```
 ## Design
-Each of the four functional areas scoped have been designed with the following principles in mind.
+Each of the four functional areas scoped have been designed with the following approaches in mind.

 ### File serving
 Manually enumerating client files isn't compatible to agile prototyping.